joemiller/twitter-tools-wordpress/README.txt

 = What happens if I have both my tweets posting to my blog as posts and my posts sent to Twitter?
 Will it cause the world to end in a spinning fireball of death? =

 Actually, Twitter Tools has taken this into account and you can safely enable both creating posts from your tweets and tweets from your posts without duplicating them in either place.

+= Does Twitter Tools use a URL shortening service? =

+No, Twitter Tools sends your long URL to Twitter and Twitter chooses to shorten it or not.

 = Anything else? =